 Why is it used?

-EDTA (ethylene-diamine-tetra-acetic acid) offers two benefits when used in soap.
+EDTA (ethylene-diamine-tetra-acetic acid) is a chelator.
+It offers two benefits when used in soap.
 It increases the shelf life of your soap by chelating (binding up) certain metals that can cause DOS (dreaded orange spots, also known as rancidity).
 EDTA also reduces the amount of sticky soap scum formed when lye soap is used in hard water.

-EDTA and citrate do similar jobs, so if one does not appeal, then consider using the other.
-EDTA is arguably not as "crunchy" as citrate, so it is not the best choice for a "natural" soap.
-Both will function well to increase shelf life, but the consensus from informal discussions with other soapers is EDTA is more effective than citrate in reducing soap scum.
+EDTA, sodium gluconate, and citrate do similar jobs, so if one does not appeal, then consider using the other.
+EDTA is arguably not as "crunchy" as citrate or sodium gluconate, so it is not the best choice for a "natural" soap.
+EDTA and sodium gluconate appear to be more effective than citrate in reducing soap scum.

 What kind of EDTA to use?